Modified Jarzynski equality in a microcanonical ensemble

 where $W$ are possible work outputs obtained from a work protocol $H_i\rightarrow H_f$ that need not be adiabatic, with $H_{i(f)}$ the initial(final) Hamiltonian.
 The notation $\langle \cdot \rangle_\mathrm{c}^\beta$ denotes an average over an initial canonical ensemble at inverse temperature $\beta=(k_B T)^{-1}$.
 Although fluctuations of $W$ are in general non-equilibrium and path dependent, their combination in Eq.~\eqref{canJE} is path independent and related to the equilibrium free energies $F_{i,f}(\beta)=-\beta^{-1}\ln Z_{i,f}(\beta)$, with $Z_{i,f}(\beta)=\int d\epsilon\, e^{-\beta H_{i,f}(\epsilon)}$ the initial(final) partition function at inverse temperature $\beta$.
 Here $\int d\epsilon$ denotes an integral over microstates $\epsilon$ of the system with initial(final) energies $H_{i(f)}(\epsilon)$.
 For quantum systems $\int d\epsilon$ should be replaced by a trace over Hilbert space and the work distribution is sensitive to the act of measurement, however Eq.~\eqref{canJE} remains valid~\cite{tasaki2000,yuka2000,kurchan2000,mukamel2003,chernyak2004,deroeck2004,talkner2007,campisi2010,campisi2011b,hanggi2015,aberg2018,bartolotta2018}.

 MCE has been verified for the Jarzynski equality when work is done on a small part of the full system~\cite{park2004,jarzynski2000,cleuren2006,subasi2013} or under constraints on the transition probabilities and density of states~\cite{schmidtke2018,knipschild2021}.
 However, if the work process drives the system far from equilibrium, MCE is expected to break down~\cite{jeon2015}.
-The Jarzynski equality has been tested for pure quantum states in a system of interacting spins in the context of the eigenstate thermalization hypothesis, where deviations from a canonical ensemble were identified~\cite{jin2016}.
-Extensions to grand canonical ensembles~\cite{schm2007,yi2011,atas2020} and other generalisations~\cite{gong2015,hoang2018} have also been derived.
+Microcanonical forms of Crooks' fluctuation theorem~\cite{crooks1999} have also been derived~\cite{cleuren2006,talkner2008,talkner2013}; however, unlike for canonical ensembles, a general microcanonical Jarzynski equality does not follow straightforwardly from these.
+Extensions to grand canonical ensembles~\cite{schm2007,yi2011,atas2020} and other generalisations~\cite{gong2015,alhambra2016,hoang2018} have also been derived.

 In this paper we show that the Jarzynski equality does not hold in general for a microcanonical initial ensemble.
-We derive a modified equality,
+We derive a modified equality in the thermodynamic limit,

-where $\langle \cdot\rangle_\mathrm{mc}^E$ is a microcanonical average over states with fixed energy $E$ and $\beta$ is the corresponding canonical inverse temperature satisfying $E=\langle H_i\rangle_\mathrm{c}^\beta$.
+where $\langle \cdot\rangle_\mathrm{mc}^E$ is a microcanonical average over initial states with energy $E$ and $\beta$ is the corresponding canonical inverse temperature satisfying $E=\langle H_i\rangle_\mathrm{c}^\beta$.
 The inverse temperature $\beta^*$ will be given in the main text (Eq.~\eqref{Econ}) and will in general deviate from $\beta$.
 Importantly, $\beta^*$ depends on $H_i$, $H_f$ and the path of the work protocol connecting these.
 Hence, unlike Eq.~\eqref{canJE}, the right-hand side of Eq.~\eqref{microJE} is not an equilibrium quantity.
+For $|\beta^*-\beta|\ll \beta$, Eq.~\eqref{microJE} can be used to improve upon the bound $\langle W\rangle_\mathrm{c}^\beta\ge F_f(\beta)-F_i(\beta)$ (Eq.~\eqref{bound}).
 Equation~\eqref{microJE} is a special case of a general equation (Eq.~\eqref{momentgeneral}) that quantifies the breakdown of MCE for the moment-generating function for a general extensive variable $X$.

 \paragraph{Moment-generating function for work.} We start by testing MCE for the moment-generating function for work.
 The moment generating function for an initial microcanonical ensemble is